Co3lho22/Performance-Benchmarking-of-Cryptographic-Mechanisms/README.md

 # Performance-Benchmarking-of-Cryptographic-Mechanisms
-This exercise measures the time AES, RSA and SHA take to process files of different sizes, using a python implementation of the encryption/description and hash mechanisms.
+This project is designed to measure the performance of various cryptographic mechanisms, specifically AES, RSA, and SHA, by evaluating the time they take to process files of different sizes.
+The benchmarks are implemented using Python and cover encryption, decryption, and hashing operations.